 This was the eighth day in a row with a low temperature in the teens or colder.
 The average low during this stretch was just 13°, twenty degrees below average.
-(This March is the third coldest on record).
+(March 1885 is the third coldest on record).

 The high today and of the previous three days were as follows: 34° (3/21); 35° (3/22); 36° (yesterday); and 37° (today).
 All were well below the average high, which is around 50°.